drewdearing/rankBot/README.md

 ### Managing Discord Members' tags

-At any time, a discord server member can add associate a player name with their account by using the `tag`.
+At any time, a discord server member can add associate a player name with their account by using `tag`.

 ```
 !tag <player name>